MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/SetupAndAdministration/walkthrough-configuring-ui-for-the-order-processor-profile.md

 >  The only situation where UI configuration does overwrite UI personalization is when a UI element is removed by configuration.
 For example, if the administrator removes a field that the user has renamed or moved, then the field is still removed from the user’s user interface.

 ## About This Walkthrough
- This walkthrough provides examples of how to configure the Order Processor profile in [!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)].
+ This walkthrough provides examples of how to configure the Order Processor profile in ADD INCLUDE<!--[!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)]-->.
 The walkthrough illustrates the following tasks:

 -   Making sure order processors only see UI elements that they have permissions for

 -   Checking the user interface of a test user who has the Order Processor profile

--   Opening [!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)] in configuration mode
+-   Opening ADD INCLUDE<!--[!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)]--> in configuration mode

 -   Customizing the Sales Orders ribbon for the Order Processor profile